-On average, an educational visit takes about 3 hours.
+On average, most educational groups spend about 3 hours at Grandfather Mountain.
 Allow about ½ hour to walk through the animal habitats (45 minutes if you choose a guided tour), 1 hour in the theater/museum/shop, ½ hour at the Mile High Swinging Bridge/Visitor Center, and ½ hour for lunch.
 Your visit can easily be shortened or lengthened, depending on group size.
 Expect a longer stay if your group opts for a habitat tour or naturalist program.

 Lunch & Snacks

-The 140-seat Nature Museum Restaurant serves hot, tasty food at school-friendly prices.
-For extra convenience, order your meal in advance—we’ll have the food for your class ready and waiting at the time that best fits your schedule.
+The 140-seat restaurant, Mildred’s Grill, serves hot, tasty food at school-friendly prices.
+For extra convenience, order your meal in advance — we’ll have the food for your class ready and waiting at the time that best fits your schedule.

-From the special “Express Eats” menu, students may choose from a slice of French bread Pepperoni pizza, a plain hot dog, or a grilled cheese sandwich.
-Each is served with apple slices or chips and milk, juice or a bottled water.
+From the special “Express Eats” menu, students may choose from a slice of pepperoni pizza, a hot dog, or a grilled cheese sandwich.
+Each is served with apple slices or chips and milk, juice or bottled water.
 All combo meals are served at one low price, tax included.
 Vouchers for each individual meal will be mailed after reservations are made.

-The Mountain has over 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
+The Mountain also has more than 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
 Your group is welcome to bring its own picnic, or our staff will be happy to prepare box lunches for you.